 Issues with Tenants and Your Holiday Home

-Generally we have always had good tenants.
-The bond seems to screen out the rift raff.
+Generally, we have always had good tenants.
+The bond seems to screen out the riff raff.
 But Holiday Homes is just that.
 A place to unwind and enjoy yourself.
 So some of the issues we have had in the past are.

-- Noisy Tenants Parties etc after midnight – Just ask your neighbours to call the police if they get to loud.
+- Noisy Tenants Parties etc after midnight – Just ask your neighbors to call the police if they get too loud.